-“This book is poised to break new ground and brilliantly reframe debates around gender and sexuality in Chicanx and Latinx contexts.
-Brown Trans Figurations ultimately shines through as deeply original, provocative, and innovative.
-I am certain that Professor Galarte’s book will be read and cited for many years to come.”
+“Poised to break new ground and brilliantly reframe debates around gender and sexuality in Chicanx and Latinx contexts, Brown Trans Figurations ultimately shines through as a deeply original, provocative, and innovative work.
+I am certain that Francisco Galarte’s book will be read and cited for many years to come.”

 Richard T. Rodriguez, author of Next of Kin: The Family in Chicano/a Cultural Politics

 “Brown Trans Figurations is unique.
 It is both unprecedented in specialization and ambitious in scope.
 Through an investment in intersectional analyses, Francisco Galarte confronts trans erasure, particularly within Chicanx Queer theorizing.”